jcjohnson/pytorch-examples/README.md

 loss_fn = torch.nn.MSELoss(size_average=False)

 # Use the optim package to define an Optimizer that will update the weights of
 # the model for us.
-Here we will use stochastic gradient descent (SGD), but the
+Here we will use Adam; the optim package contains many other
-# optim package contains many other optimization algoriths.
-The first argument
+# optimization algoriths.
+The first argument to the Adam constructor tells the
-# to the Adam constructor tells the optimizer which Variables it should update.
+# optimizer which Variables it should update.
 learning_rate = 1e-4
 optimizer = torch.optim.Adam(model.parameters(), lr=learning_rate)
 for t in range(500):